 What entity insures share certificates?

 The National Credit Union Administration (NCUA) is the federal agency that provides deposit insurance for credit union accounts.
-This means that your CD investments are typically protected by up to $250,000 per depositor, per credit union.
+Your CD investments are typically protected by up to $250,000 per depositor, per credit union.
 For more information on NCUA insurance coverage, you can visit their website at www.ncua.gov.

 What is a CD loan?

 A CD loan is a type of loan that uses your CD as collateral.
-With this type of loan, you can typically borrow up to the full value of your CD, minus any accrued interest.
-The interest rate on a CD loan is typically lower than the rate on a personal loan, making it a good option if you need to borrow money but don’t want to give up the interest that you’ve earned on your CD.
-However, it’s important to be aware of any early withdrawal penalties or other fees associated with breaking a CD loan, as these can end up costing you more than the benefits you get from taking out the loan in the first place.
+With personal loans, you can typically borrow up to the total value of your CD, minus any accrued interest.
+TIn addition, the interest rate on a CD loan is typically lower than that on a personal loan, making it a good option if you need to borrow money but don’t want to give up the interest you’ve earned on your CD.
+However, it’s essential to be aware of any early withdrawal penalties or other fees associated with breaking a CD loan, as these can cost you more than the benefits you get from taking out the loan in the first place.

 Are there CDs for kids?

 Yes, many banks and credit unions offer CDs specifically designed for kids.
-These accounts typically have lower minimum deposit requirements, making them an ideal option for parents who want to help teach their children about saving money and earning interest.
-Some CD accounts for kids also come with special features like matching contributions from the bank or opportunities for kids to win prizes for saving their money.
+These accounts typically have lower minimum deposit requirements, making them ideal for parents who want to help teach their children about saving money and earning interest.
+Some CD accounts for kids also come with unique features like matching contributions from the bank or opportunities for kids to win prizes for saving their money.